 Family Friendly.
 Relaxed and Welcoming.
 Every 3rd (and 5th, when they occur) Sunday of the month our Parish Communion is our All-in Service.
 This service is led musically by our guitarist (Andy) and, at times, accompanied by violins and other instruments.
 The children help lead the service by reading the Bible story and leading our prayers.
 This is a service which includes communion and a message but everyone, of all ages, stay in the church for the entire service (ie. the children do not go into the hall for Sunday School).
 The service is normally 50 minutes in duration.

-There is Sunday School, every Sunday morning, at the 10.00am Parish Communion service (except for the 4th Sunday of the month during our All-in service).
+There is Sunday School, every Sunday morning, at the 10.00am Parish Communion service (except for the 3rd and 5th Sundays of the month during our All-in service).
 The children gather for a message towards the beginning of the service, sing a song and then proceed to Sunday School.
-We are currently using Scripture Union’s Lifelight lessons for age groups 5-8 and 9+.
+We are currently using Scripture Union’s Lifelight lessons for age groups 5-8 and 9+ (see the picture link for more information).
 Children who are Reception age and older meet in the hall while the younger children meet upstairs.
 For parents of children 0-18 mos.: we provide a mat at the back of church with soft-toys.
 If you have any questions about our Sunday School and would like to speak with one of our parent organizers, please email Austen or Elizabeth.

 The background image is of All Saints’ Church East Window featuring the Risen Christ in the centre, St Michael on the left and St George on the right.
 Click here for the full image.